christopherdurr/booknotes/toolsoftitans.md

 4. If you respond, don’t over-apologize.
 5. You can’t reason someone out of something they didn’t reason themselves into
 6. “Trying to get everyone to like you is a sign of mediocrity.
 You’ll avoid the tough decisions, and you’ll avoid confronting the people who need to be confronted.”
-7. “If you want to improve, be content to be thought foolish and stupid.”\]
+7. “If you want to improve, be content to be thought foolish and stupid."
 8. "Living well is the best revenge.”

+What you choose to work on, and who you choose to work with, are far more important than how hard you work.

+If you work for the awards, you don’t do good work.
+But if you do good work, the awards will come.